gitit012/ecom-graphql/README.md

 # Awesome Project Build with TypeORM

-*The branch `testing` is where i uploaded my latest version of the code, but it is unfinished and will not work.
+*The branch `mostly working` is where i uploaded my latest version of the code, but it is unfinished and may not work.
 Below are the steps to run the main branch which works*

 Steps to run this project: